The analytical discussion on strong gravitaional lensing for a gravitational source with a $f(R)$ global monopole: Introduction

-Several types of topological objects such as domain walls, cosmic strings and monopole may have been formed during the vacuum phase transition in the early Universe [22,23].
-The basic idea is that these topological defects appeared due to breakdown of local or global gauge symmetries.
+Several types of topological objects such as domain walls, cosmic strings and monopole may have been formed during the vacuum phase transition in the early Universe \cite{Kibble9,Vilenkin121}.
+These topological defects appeared due to breakdown of local or global gauge symmetries.
 A global monopole is a spherical symmetric topological defect formed in the phase transition of a system composed by a self-coupling triplet of scalar field whose original global O(3) symmetry is spontaneously broken to U(1).
-The properties of the metric outside a monopole are investigated in [24], which also show that the monopole exerts practically no gravitational force on nonrelativistic matter, but the space around it has a deficit solid angles and all light rays are deflected by the same angle.
-Recently $f(R)$ gravity is a type of modified gravity theory first proposed by Buchdahl [25].
-As a possible alternative, f(R) gravity theory has been introduced to explain the accelerated expansion of the universe instead of adding unknown forms of dark energy or dark matter [26-28].
-The gravitational field of a global monopole in the modified gravity theory has been discussed [29].
-Further the classical motion of a massive test particle in the spacetime of a global monopole in the context of $f(R)$ gravity theory is also studied [30].
+The properties of the metric outside a monopole are investigated in \cite{Barriola63}, which also show that the monopole exerts practically no gravitational force on nonrelativistic matter, but the space around it has a solid angle and all light rays are deflected at the same angle.
+We have considered the gravitational lens equation for the massive global monopole in the strong field limit to exhibit the correlation between the deflection angle and the deficit solid angle subject to the monopole model parameters in the standard general relativity \cite{Cheng28}.